Carrasco solid, Lindor homers, Mets take 3 of 4 from Giants

 Showalter acknowledged Thursday morning that Starling Marte probably made the wrong decision trying to steal second base with two outs, two on and the Mets down four runs in the seventh inning of Wednesday night’s game.
 Marte was thrown out on the first pitch to Lindor.

-“What I don’t want our players to do is go back to the hotel or the house or the apartment and go, ‘Man, I wish I’d gone with my gut and went for it,’ ” Showalter said.
+“What I don’t want our players to do is go back to the hotel or the house or the apartment and go, man, I wish I’d gone with my gut and went for it,” Showalter said.
 “Last thing I’m going to do is start giving him that mentality that we don’t trust him.
 I know what it looked like and felt like, but you know what?
-I kind of like him.
+I kind of like it.
 I’m glad he’s on our side.”

 TRAINER’S ROOM

-Giants: CF Steven Duggar suffered a left oblique injury while fouling off a pitch against Carrasco in the second.
-Duggar, who grimaced while taking the swing, talked briefly with Kapler and a trainer before exiting.
-Kapler said Duggar would be placed on the injured list.
-Duggar, who said he began feeling tightness in the oblique while batting against Max Scherzer on Tuesday, said he expected to undergo an MRI on Friday.
-Dubon stepped in for Duggar and struck out looking on the next pitch before taking his spot in center field.
+Giants: CF Steven Duggar suffered a left oblique injury while fouling off a 1-1 pitch against Carrasco in the second.
+Duggar, who grimaced while taking the swing, talked briefly with manager Gabe Kapler and a trainer before exiting.
+Dubon stepped in for Duggar and struck out looking on the next pitch before taking his spot in centerfield.

 Mets: Showalter returned after undergoing a medical procedure Wednesday, when Carlos Rodon struck out eight over five scoreless innings for the Giants.
 “I picked the night that Rodon was pitching on purpose,” Showalter said.
 “He’s pretty good.” … Bench coach Glenn Sherlock remained on the COVID-19 list.